I am a chef on a luxury world cruise liner. I love to cook and write recipes that are inspired by foods from all over the world.

 - How to Make Pickled Cucumbers for Burgers

 Pickled cucumber is a popular condiment in dishes such as burgers.
-Let me show a quick recipe for making pickled cucumbers at home.
+Let me show you a quick recipe for making pickled cucumbers at home.

 © 2021 Travel Chef